 - Click OK when done.
 The "Form Region of Interest" for the Document is created.
 The form is loaded and displayed.

-- Create the Field Regions of Interest, also known as Fields, by using the mouse cursor crosshair to drag a box from the upper-left corner to the lower-right corner over each region of the Document that contains data to be acquired.
+Create the Field Regions of Interest, also known as Fields, from which to capture data from by using the mouse cursor crosshair to drag a box from the upper-left corner to the lower-right corner over each region of the Document that contains data to be acquired.
 Field restrictions:

 - Image Capture: maximum of 3 Fields

 - Auto Group Identification: If one of the MultiBarcode Fields is set with Auto Group Identification, this restricts the maximum Fields to 10.
 Only 1 Field can be set with Auto Group Identification.
 If more than 1 Field is set, an error will occur.